lucas-ko/lucas-ko.github.io/_posts/2024-11-24-Entra-ID-Smart-Lockout.md

 author: Lukasz Kozubal
 ---

 I recently had several conversations related to smart lockout feature in Entra ID.
-Based on those, it occurred to me that inner workings of this feature are not as widely know as I assumed.<br>
+Based on those, it occurred to me that inner workings of this feature are not as widely known as I assumed.<br>

 ## **TL;DR<br>**
 Smart lockout is a capability of Entra ID that makes a given user account appear locked out for certain entities, while allowing legitimate users to successfully authenticate.<br>